Annual Community Survey

 The Annual Community Survey provides Council with relevant, timely and statistically valid information in relation to community views of services by Council, awareness of these services and specific improvements that can be made in areas where satisfaction has historically been low.
-The overarching aim of the research this year was to gain insight into key planning areas that will help with the delivery of services and future planning for the area.
+The overarching aim of the research in 2017 was to gain insight into key planning areas that will help with the delivery of services and future planning for the area.

-Specifically, the research covers the following aspects:
+Specifically, the research covered the following aspects: